YashJain04/Parralog/README.md

 ./parralog ../data/log_100M.ndjson
 ```

 The first command generates a telemetry log file.
-The second command runs the engine on that file.
+The second command runs the input file on Pararlog for processing.

 On macOS the build uses the system’s reported concurrency level to select an appropriate number of threads.
-This ensures the engine takes advantage of available CPU cores while remaining portable across different hardware.
+This ensures that Parralog takes advantage of available CPU cores while remaining portable across different hardware.

 # Personal Results